netn10/Security-LLM-Proxy-Service/README.md

-# Lasso Security LLM Proxy Service
+# Security LLM Proxy Service

 A secure and transparent intermediary for LLM applications that intercepts, inspects, and modifies outgoing requests before forwarding them to official LLM provider APIs.